Why schools are enhancing their cashless catering systems with pre-ordering solutions

 By giving pupils complete control over their lunches, they can feel empowered to make nutritious choices and will have access to their favourite food.

-Many studies have been conducted on the benefits of pupils opting for school lunches over bringing a packed lunch, with one study by Leeds University (2016) showing that just 1.6% of packed lunches for primary school children met tough nutritional standards set for their classmates eating in the school canteen and also found that only 1 in 5 lunchboxes contained any vegetables or salad.
+Many studies have found multiple benefits of pupils opting for school lunches over bringing a packed lunch.
+One study by Leeds University (2016) found that just 1.6% of packed lunches in primary schools met strict nutritional guidelines for hot school meals served in the school canteen.
+The study also found that only 1 in 5 lunchboxes contained any vegetables or salad.

-With pre-order cashless systems, pupils opting for school meals, including those eligible for free school lunches, can be safe in the knowledge that they will have access to their lunch of choice each day, with a wide variety of nutritious options to choose from.
+With pre-order cashless systems, pupils opting for school meals, including those eligible for free school lunches, can be safe in the knowledge that they will have access to their lunch of choice each day, with a wide variety of nutritious options.

-An increasing amount of schools are turning to pre-order cashless systems to ensure their pupils are eating the food they enjoy every-day, bringing enjoyment back to lunchtimes and allowing students of all backgrounds to take control over their school lunches.
+An increasing number of schools are turning to pre-order cashless systems to ensure their pupils eat the food they enjoy every day, bringing enjoyment back to lunchtimes and allowing students of all backgrounds to take control of their school lunches.